voxelmas/voxelmas.github.io/content/index.md

 (2 days each), to allow for maximum flexibility (after all, it's the holiday season :D)

+When you're done, post your image on social media and tag it with #voxelmas

 {{< image src="prompt_2024.webp" alt="2024 Prompts" position="center" style="border-radius: 8px;" >}}

 ## FAQ